Ho-Ro/nanoSTK_V1/README.md

 ## Usage

+The communication uses the `stk500v1` protocol over serial USB with a data rate of 115200 bps, this is the default speed of `avrdude`.

 ### Config File .avrduderc

-Put this file into your home directory to set the nanoSTK device as the default programmer:
+Put this file into your home directory (Linux) to set the nanoSTK device as the default programmer:

 ```
 # file ~/.avrduderc